sirn/fanboi2/README.md

 -   `VIRTUALENV=virtualenv` -- Specifies the `virtualenv` binary (e.g. `virtualenv-3.6` for BSDs)
 -   `YARN=yarn` -- Specifies the `yarn` binary.
 -   `VENVDIR=.venv` -- Specifies the virtualenv directory.
--   `ENVFILE=.env` -- Specifies the file containing environment variable to load from.

 The following make targets are available for use in production: